Understanding the FSL Programming Fee

 - During the Fall semester, the FSL Programming Fee will be billed to returning members on September 1st and to fall new members on November 15th.

 - During the Spring semester, the FSL Programming Fee will be billed to returning members on February 1st, and to spring new members on April 15th.

-In years prior, Fraternity and Sorority Life programs issued invoices to chapters and was reliant on timely payment of those dues to pay for advising support and assistance, as well as payment for leadership development programs, conferences and the annual Greek awards programming.
-By directly administering funds from Fraternity and Sorority Life to the U-Bill, we can ensure more timely payment of fees, and remove the need for FSLP staff to create and manage payment of invoices.
+In years prior, Fraternity and Sorority Life issued invoices to chapters and was reliant on timely payment of those dues to pay for advising support and assistance, as well as payment for leadership development programs, conferences and the annual Greek awards programming.
+By directly administering funds from Fraternity and Sorority Life to the U-Bill, we can ensure more timely payment of fees, and remove the need for FSL staff to create and manage payment of invoices.
 By directly paying for fees and administering funds from the Office of Sorority and Fraternity Life, the university will have much more oversight of these funds and where the money is spent.
 This will help ensure that funds are not abused.
 The office is committed to being transparent by tracking the use of these funds internally and sharing how these funds are spent annually with the campus and community stakeholders.

-- FSLP understands that there are situations where members are facing financial hardship or have other specific, extenuating circumstances or needs that may impact their ability to pay the Greek Fee.
+- FSL understands that there are situations where members are facing financial hardship or have other specific, extenuating circumstances or needs that may impact their ability to pay the Greek Fee.
 In these instances, members of the Sorority and Fraternity Community may submit a request for a FSL Programming Fee Waiver.

 - What happens if I do not pay my U-Bill?
 Click Here.

 Programming Fee Waiver Requests for the 2021-2022 academic year must be submitted by the following deadlines in order to be considered: